National Funding Review

 Whether you get a loan or an advance, you’ll be making payments daily.
 In the former case, you’ll be making a fixed daily debit (though you may be able to get weekly terms on some products) via an automated clearing house (ACH).
 Cash advances are paid by holding back a percentage of your daily credit card revenue.
-There’s no fixed term in this latter case, as your repayments will fluctuate along with your cash flow.
+There’s no fixed repayment term length in the latter case, as your repayments will fluctuate along with your cash flow.
 However, if all goes well, National Funding cash advances are typically designed to be repaid within 15 months.

 National Funding offers early payoff discounts.
-If you pay off your balance (in full) early you’ll receive a 6 percent discount.
+If you pay off your balance (in full) early, you’ll receive a 7% discount.
 You can take advantage of this offer at any time during your term.

-One of the bigger selling points of alternative funders like National Funding is their fast and simple application process.
+One of the bigger selling points of alternative funders such as National Funding is the fast and simple application process.

 You can begin your application online, or you can call sales directly to get things underway.
-Sales is easy enough to reach, so you can probably skip the online portion if you really want to.
+Sales reps are easy enough to reach, so you can probably skip the online portion if you want to.
 You’ll need to have three months of bank statements handy to prove your income, a voided business check, and a copy of your driver’s license.